johnrudge/xcover/README.md

 ```
 which outputs a list of possible exact covers.
 In this case there is a single solution: cover by the options 1:={1, 4}, 3:={3, 5, 6}, and 5:={2, 7}.

 The `covers` function returns a [python generator](https://wiki.python.org/moin/Generators), an object that can be used in a `for` loop.
 This is useful in the case of multiple solutions if you want to do something immediately with each solution as it is calculated.
-If you just want to find1 the next solution you can use the `next` function on the generator.
+If you just want to find the next solution you can use the `next` function on the generator.

 ### Exact cover with colours